ph142-ucb/sp25/data-proj.md

 There are a few ways you can contact your GSI:

 1. Create a private post on Ed with your question(s)/images and tag your assigned GSI (Example: @Paula Marquez)
 2. Attend your assigned GSI's Office Hours!
-All OH's are listed on the [course calendar](https://ph142-ucb.github.io/fa23/calendar/)
+All OH's are listed on the [course calendar](https://ph142-ucb.github.io/sp24/calendar/)
 3. Email <142gsi@berkeley.edu> with the subject line "[Data Project] GSI ________ - ..."

 GSI's will do their best to respond to all emails/posts within 24 hours.

 <!---
-## Data Skills Demonstration Project Part I
+## Data Skills Demonstration Project Part II

-<iframe src="https://ph142-ucb.github.io/fa22/src/dp/part1_instructions.pdf" width="100%" height="800"></iframe>
+<iframe src="https://ph142-ucb.github.io/sp24/src/dp/part2-instructions_sp23.pdf" width="100%" height="800"></iframe>
 -->